hardwario/bc-website/content/doc/hardware/about-nfc-tag.en.md

 ---
-title: Popis k NFC Tag
+title: About NFC Tag
 ---
 {{< hardware_intro "NFC Tag" nfc-tag >}}

-Tag poskytující most mezi NFC a sběrnicí I2C.

-NFC (neboli Near Field Communication) je špičkovou technologií pro přenos dat na krátkou vzdálenost (několik centimetrů) a tím je vhodná pro distribuci bezpečnostních klíčů.

-NFC Tag je postaven na čipu **NT3H2111** firmy NXP fungující jako dual-port paměť - na jedné straně NFC a na druhé I2C.
-Je vybaven pamětí 1kB EEPROM. Čip nemusí být napájen když je k němu přistupováno z NFC strany.
+Bridge between NFC and I2C bus.

+NFC (or Near Field Communication) is a great technology for transferring data on a short distance (couple of centimeters).
+This attribute makes this technology appealing for security key provisioning.
+Many smartphones are today equipped with NFC technology.

+NFC Tag builds on NXP’s chip NT3H2111 and operates as a dual-port memory - NFC from one side and I2C from the other side.
+It features a 1 kB EEPROM memory.

+The chip does not have to be powered when being accessed from the NFC side.

 {{< /hardware_intro >}}

-## Vlastnosti
+## Features

-  * Integrovaný NFC čip NT3H2111
+  * Integrated NFC tag NT3H2111
-  * I2C-only periferie
+  * I2C-only peripheral
-  * 1 kB EEPROM paměť
+  * 1 kB EEPROM memory
-  * Volitelný výstup přerušení
-  * Volitelný "energy harvesting" výstup
+  * Optional interrupt output
+  * Optional energy harvesting output
-  * Provozní proud: 240 µA
+  * Operating current: 240 µA
-  * Rozsah provozního napětí: 1.7 V až 3.6 V
+  * Operating voltage range: 1.7 V to 3.6 V
-  * Rozsah provozních teplot: -20 až 70 °C
+  * Operating temperature range: -20 to 70 °C
-  * Rozměry: 16 x 16 mm
+  * Mechanical dimensions: 16 x 16 mm
-  * 10letá záruka
+  * 10-year warranty